PSG950828/PSG/README.md

 Each note is identified by an incrementing ID.
 The `add` command lets you type the note text in your terminal.
 To finish entering text, put a single period (`.`) on a new line.

+## Troubleshooting
+If you open `note_manager.py` inside VS Code and see errors about missing names or syntax near text like `diff --git`, you may have opened a patch file instead of the actual script.
+Open the file from the repository directly to avoid such false errors.